 Marine Nature Reserves

-A Marine Nature Reserve is a type of Marine Protected Area, an area of the sea protected from some damaging activities and impacts.
-Marine Protected Areas are a well-established tool for protecting marine habitats and species and have been successfully used all around the world to benefit marine conservation and fisheries.
+Marine Nature Reserves (MNRs) are a type of Marine Protected Area, an area of the sea protected from some damaging activities and impacts, and usually intended to conserve particular species and habitats, or enable their recovery.
+Marine Protected Areas are a well-established tool for achieving these objectives and have been successfully used around the world to benefit marine conservation and fisheries.

-The Isle of Man has had legislation for Marine Nature Reserves since 1990 and the first Marine Nature Reserve, Ramsey Marine Nature Reserve, was designated in 2011 as a result of the Manx Marine Protected Areas Project.
-The Isle of Man also has a network of Fisheries Closed Areas which act as Marine Protected Areas and protect some important marine species and habitats as well as promoting sustainable fisheries management.
+The Isle of Man has had legislation for designating Marine Nature Reserves since 1990 (under the Wildlife Act) and the first, Ramsey Marine Nature Reserve, was established in 2011 as a result of the Manx Marine Nature Reserve Project.
+The Isle of Man has also had a network of Closed and Restricted Areas, established for fisheries management and research purposes, and which acted as marine protected areas to enable sustainable fisheries management as part of the government’s Fisheries Strategy (‘Future Fisheries’).
+These marine protected areas also contain some important marine species and habitats.

 Dr Peter Duncan

 Thie Slieau Whallian

 Isle of Man